 - It may relieve the symptoms of tinnitus, especially if these are not related to long-term exposure to loud noise

-This is the preferred method of treatment for medical staff and patients alike, for guaranteed effective and safe removal of ear wax.
+This is the preferred and most common method of treatment for medical staff and patients alike, for guaranteed effective and safe removal of ear wax.

 What our clients say

 Liam delivered my repaired Phonak aid to my home.Mr Finlayson – Seaford patient